 EE in K-12 Education

-For a few years, in 1990s, the subject "Environment" was required in Russian public schools.
+For a few years, in the 1990s, the subject "Environment" was required in Russian public schools.
 However, Russia does not currently include environmental education in the compulsory K-12 curriculum.
 Many teachers still conduct formal and informal environmental education activities in schools, with support from school supervisors and local authorities.
-Informally, educators, teachers, and general public in Russia express a strong interest in environmental education.
+Informally, educators, teachers, and the general public in Russia express a strong interest in environmental education.

 Russia does not have a federal or nation-wide certification program for environmental educators.
 However, local governments in several regions support environmental education by promoting environmental studies in schools, organizing regional EE conferences for teachers and educators, and organizing educator professional development seminars.
 For example, in Tomsk Region (Western Siberia, Russia), the local Department of Environmental Protection co-organizes biannual EE conference for teachers/educators, often visited by participants from other Russian regions.
 The Tomsk regional environmental protection authority also supports EE initiatives in local schools, libraries, and other educational organizations.